-These tavern paintings were discovered by the Russian painter Mikhail Le Dentu and the Georgian writer Ilia Zhdanevich in 1913, who brought Niko’s work back to their friends Mikhail Larionov and Natalia Goncharova in Moscow.
+These tavern paintings were discovered by the Russian painter Mikhail Le Dentu and the Georgian writer Ilia Zhdanevich in 1913, who brought Niko’s work back to their friends and Natalia Goncharova in Moscow.
 For the first time, Niko Pirosmani’s tavern artwork was displayed in a formal exhibition.
-The show, Мишень, Target, was hosted by Larionov, and placed Niko’s work alongside luminaries of the avant guard like Kazimir Malevich, and Marc Chagall, and was a pivotal moment in the development of Russian Neo-Primitivism.
+The show, Мишень, Target, was hosted by Larionov, and placed Niko’s work alongside luminaries of the avant-garde like Kazimir Malevich and Marc Chagall, and was a pivotal moment in the development of Russian Neo-Primitivism.

 But recognition came too late for Niko.
 The transient painter responded to the call by the Society of Georgian Artists, who commissioned the artwork Utsindeli Sakartvelos Kortsili—but soon after their meeting a mocking editorial cartoon in a local newspaper appeared and Niko once again disappeared into the dukhan taverns.
 On March 30, 1918, the night before Easter Sunday, Nico was discovered unconscious in the basement of an abandoned house.
 He was taken to a hospital, but died soon after of malnutrition and liver failure.

 As so often happens, Niko’s work only truly found recognition after his death, inspiring an etching by Picasso and a biographical film in 1969.
 In 2002 Niko’s face was emblazoned on the Georgian 1 Lari bill.
-Around 200 of his artworks are known, many living in the Art Museum of Georgia and the Georgian Museum of Fine Art, but perhaps a few of his serene animals and idealized portraits may still be tucked away in the dukhans of Tbilisi.
+Around 200 of his artworks are known, many living in the Art Museum of Georgia and the Georgian Museum of Fine Art.
+I'd bet that a few of his serene animals and idealized portraits are still be tucked away in the dukhans of Tbilisi.